 HISTORY 498WI Senior Capstone Credits: 3

-This is the capstone course in the department and is required for majors in the senior year.
+This is the capstone course in the department and is required for majors in their senior year.
 It consists of tutorial sessions with a regular faculty member and independent research leading to a major paper using original source materials.
-Performance in this course will weigh heavily in the award of departmental honors.